Making Appointments & Insurance

 If your pet is found and brought to an animal shelter or veterinary surgeon, a microchip can be identified using a non-invasive chip reader which displays the microchip number.
 When cross referenced with the central database, the shelter or veterinary surgeon will be able to contact you and facilitate the safe return of your pet.

-Puppies and kittens are usually wormed every 4 weeks until they are 6 months old.
-After this initial treatment it is recommended to worm your pet every 3 months.
+Puppies and kittens are usually wormed every four weeks until they are six months old.
+After this initial treatment it is recommended to worm your pet every three months.
 Flea treatments should be administered every month as a preventative measure, especially through the warmer summer months.

 Veterinary dental treatments are very important in reducing the chance of the development of periodontal diseases in dogs.
 Non-anaesthetic home-cleaning is only a cosmetic action.
-You may clean the surface of your dog’s teeth, but 2/3 of an animal’s tooth is below the gum line where you can’t see it and so is 2/3 of the disease which can cause tooth loss and pain.
-Therefore a professional cleaning visit involves anaesthesia to allow a thorough examination and diagnosis, dental x-rays to assess bone and tooth root health, scaling, polishing, and a fluoride treatment, by a trained, experienced, qualified veterinarian.
+At times you need a professional cleaning visit that involves anaesthesia to allow a thorough examination and diagnosis, dental x-rays to assess bone and tooth root health, scaling, polishing, and a fluoride treatment, by a trained, experienced, qualified veterinarian.